davidosongschool/SocialEyes/README.md

 Each post has a number of interactive features

 - Like/Unlike a post - The user can like a post be clicking on the heart icon - The total number of likes each post has is displayed under the heart icon.
-- Report/Unreport a post - If the user thinks the post of problematic for some reason, they can report a post (and remove that report)
+- Report/Unreport a post - If the user thinks the post of problematic for some reason, they can report a post (and remove that report).
+If a post receives two or more reports, a 'warning' ison will appear on the post.
 - Link to content - Each post contains a link icon that will bring the user to the original article/post/video etc being discussed
 - Delete a post - If the post was written by the logged in user then they will be given the option to delete the post